-- You may notice the client has lost weight, either through weekly monitoring or you may notice other signs like poorly fitting clothes, jewellery, drawn face. - Causes of weight loss include stress, decreased intake due to ageing or can be a result of other changes in the body such as depression, infections and cancers.
+- •You may notice the client has lost or gained weight, either through weekly monitoring or you may notice other signs like loose or tightly fitting clothes, shoes or jewellery or a drawn face. - •Causes of weight loss include stress, decreased intake due to ageing or can be a result of other changes in the body such as depression, infections and cancers. - Weight gain could be a sign of ill health such as heart or renal failure or increased appetite